gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

     - a single ProjectConnection is used.
     - a single project returns a single `EclipseProject`
     - a multi-project build returns a `EclipseProject` for each project in a flatten set (does not rely on hierarchy)
+- Changing the participants Gradle distribution is reflected in the `ProjectConnection`
+- Participant project directory is used as the project directory for the `ProjectConnection`

 ### Documentation